gpratik143/RandomPasswordGenerator/README.md

 ## Output Of the Programs
 ![Output Main.py](https://github.com/gpratik143/RandomPasswordGenerator/blob/main/Output.png)
 Notes:
--> Generated passwords are viewable to the user only.
+1.Generated passwords are viewable to the user only.
--> Colorama is an imported module.
+2.Colorama is an imported module.